yenceesanjeev/saasgeneralist.github.io/_posts/blogs/2021-01-03-the-product-engagement-manager.md

 - Videos take a lot of time to create

 How do you move to the next level?
-- Invest in product engagement platforms like AppCues or Pendo
+- Invest in product experience platforms like AppCues or Pendo
 - Incentivise product teams to reduce complexity so users don't need a video
 - Hire UX writers